leynos/el-takeaway/README.md

 This software is provided "AS IS" in the hope that someone may find it useful.
 If it deletes all your backed up Ello posts, please don't kill me.

-Ello is probably a trademark of Modeset or Paul Budnitz or someone.
+'Ello' is a trademark of Ello, PBC.
 Its usage here is not intended to imply any endorsement, association or any other kind of relationship or representation.